 Spoiled bacon is no longer fit for consumption.
 Bad bacon is not palatable, and the safety aspects might have been compromised.
 If the contaminating bacteria are pathogenic, you can get sick from eating spoiled bacon.

 No, uncooked or raw bacon is unsafe to eat.
 Bacon may contain harmful bacteria that can make you sick.
 Instead, you need to cook bacon thoroughly to kill the bacteria.
 For store-bought precooked bacon, it is safe to eat right from the package.
-But, you may want to reheat it to enhance the taste.
+But, you may want to reheat bacon to enhance the taste.

 If bacon is partially cooked, not all bacteria are killed and increase the risk of food poisoning.